 No gym membership fees, parking nightmares and traffic, traffic, traffic.
 The benefits of cycling to work are almost endless.
 With the combination of this, and the constant rising costs of motoring, it’s really not hard to understand why so many of us are starting to arrive at our workplaces on two wheels more and more often!

-So, as well as this fantastic initiative, here are a few more reasons why more people should start pedalling to work:
+Here are a few more reasons why more people should start pedalling to work:

 Let’s be honest - sitting in traffic, stopping and starting, navigating through our busy cities or even just sitting in crowded public transport doesn’t really make you think of happiness, does it?
 That’s why it’s been proven time and time again that biking to work just makes you happier!
 There’s something about cycling that gives us a buzz.
 Also, exercise is now being viewed as a common treatment for depression, with four times as many GPs prescribing regular activity as positive therapy.